superstreamlabs/memphis.js/README.md

 ### Delay and resend the message after a given duration

-Delay the message and tell Memphis server to re-send the same message again to the same consumer group.
+Delay the message and tell the Memphis server to re-send the same message again to the same consumer group.
 The message will be redelivered only in case `Consumer.maxMsgDeliveries` is not reached yet.

 ```js
 message.delay(delayInMilliseconds);